product-os/landr/README.md

 ## Why landr

-You have to maintain your source code why maintain a website too?
+You have to maintain your source code while maintain a website too?

 As a software company we have a growing number of websites to build and maintain.
 We built landr so we could focus on our projects and not their websites.